 Women in PST collaborates with G-PST system operators to offer practitioner-level fellowships with a focus on gender diversity and underrepresented groups working in power system operators or utilities.
 Participants can spend one to three months at a leading G-PST Consortium system operator partner focused on application of cutting-edge operational and engineering solutions to bring high levels of variable renewable energy onto grids.
 Please reach out to USAIDNREL@nrel.gov if your organization would be interested to participate in fellowship exchanges.

 Graduate-Level Technical Teaching Materials

 With leadership from Imperial College London, Women in PST is collaborating with leading women experts from around the world to develop graduate-level university course content and student exercises for technical topics identified by the G-PST Inaugural Teaching Agenda.
-The GPST Teaching Agenda identifies ninety topics deemed essential for power system transformation that will need to be addressed in post-graduate education and training programs to adequately prepare the power system workforce of the future.
 As power sector modernization and renewable energy integration are introducing novel challenges to traditional power system planning and operations approaches, it is critically important for women – from university graduate students to power sector practitioners – to have access to high-quality, relevant technical coursework to build the cutting-edge technical skills and competencies needed to excel in and lead the workforce of the future.